Greenville County DUI Bail Information

 What Happens After Posting Bail

-- When You Must Appear in Court: You will receive a notice of your court date.
-It is essential that you appear in court on the date and time specified.
+• Court Appearance: You will receive a notice of your court date.
+It is crucial to appear on time.

 Special Considerations in Greenville County